titcoin/titcoin/README.md

 Testing
 -------

-Unit tests can be run with `make check`.
+* Unit tests can be run with `make check`
+* Regression tests can be run with `./test/functional/test_runner.py`

 All unit tests should pass.
 Please report if there are any errors and only use the wallet if all included tests pass.
 For more info, see [/src/test/README.md](/src/test/README.md).